Complaints

 Complaints process

-Stage 1 – Investigation
+Stage One – Investigation

 We will acknowledge your stage one complaint within five working days of receiving your complaint.

 Stage one complaints will be investigated by a service area manager or an officer from the Complaints Team within the Chief Executive’s Department.
 The investigating officer will investigate and provide you with a written response, which will normally be sent within ten working days from the formal acknowledgment of your complaint.
-If we need more time to investigate your complaint, we will always keep you informed and agree any extensions with you along with the reason why and when you can expect a response.
+If we need more time to investigate your complaint, we will always keep you informed of the reason why, agree any required extensions with you and inform you when to expect a response.
+The maximum extension time for a stage one complaint will be a further ten working days.

-Stage 2 – Review
+Stage Two – Review

 If after your complaint has been investigated, you remain unhappy with our response, you can request a review.
-You will need to make this request within one month of your stage one response being sent to you.

 The person considering the complaint at stage two, will not be the same person that considered the complaint at stage one.

 We will acknowledge your stage two review within five working days of receipt.
 The investigating officer will review the complaint handling and provide you with a final response to your complaint.
-We will normally send you a final response within 20 working days from the acknowledgement of your stage two escalation.
-If we need more time to investigate your complaint, we will always keep you informed and agree any extensions with you along with the reason why and when you can expect a response.
+We will normally send a final response within 20 working days from the acknowledgement of the stage two escalation.
+If we need more time to investigate your complaint, we will always keep you informed of the reason why, agree any required extensions with you and inform you when to expect a response.
+The maximum extension time to your stage two complaint will be a further 20 working days.

 The Housing Ombudsman